opensearch-project/documentation-website/_opensearch/search/sort.md

 ## Sorting by geo distance

 You can sort documents by `_geo_distance`.
-The following parameters are supported:
+The following parameters are supported.

 Parameter | Description
 :--- | :---
 distance_type | Specifies the method of computing the distance.
 Valid values are `arc` and `plane`.
 The `plane` method is faster but less accurate for long distances or close to the poles.
 Default is `arc`. mode | Specifies how to handle a field with several geopoints.
-By default, documents are sorted by the shortest distance when the sort order is ascending, and by the longest distance when the sort order is descending.
+By default, documents are sorted by the shortest distance when the sort order is ascending and by the longest distance when the sort order is descending.
 Valid values are `min`, `max`, `median`, and `avg`. unit | Specifies the units to compute sort values.
 Default is meters (`m`). ignore_unmapped | Specifies how to treat an unmapped field.
 Set `ignore_unmapped` to `true` to ignore unmapped fields.
 Default is `false` (produce an error when encountering an unmapped field).